FTSE hit as Greek default fear spurs risk flight

 Adding to the bearish sentiment was yet more evidence over the weekend of the political discord surrounding the crisis, after Germany's ruling coalition lost another regional election and a meeting of euro zone finance ministers brought no fresh policy developments and evidence of disagreement with the United States.

-The market jitters weighed on banks with Barclays (BARC.L), among the most exposed to the periphery states, down 6.5 percent.
-Lloyds Banking Group (LLOY.L) fell sharply, down 6.7 percent, as the surprise resignation of its finance director also weighed.
+The market jitters weighed on banks with Barclays , among the most exposed to the periphery states, down 6.5 percent.
+Lloyds Banking Group fell sharply, down 6.7 percent, as the surprise resignation of its finance director also weighed.

 Shared risk in the event of a Greek default and little opportunity to diversify within the sector, even for UK banks, which are outside the euro zone, meant Jourovski was cautious on equities generally and "sharply underweight" banks.